 There’s no simple way to answer the question of how much a safari costs.
 There are myriad factors at play and things to consider.

 The most notable factor that determines the cost of a safari is the accommodation rate.
 East Africa is brimming with safari lodges and camps of varying levels of luxury.
 At Asilia, we pride ourselves on offering the most genuine safari experience while not sacrificing comfort.
-Our camps range from the authentic tented migration camps (Olakira and Ubuntu) to our exclusive Retreats at Namiri Plains and Sayari, catering to various budget options whilst delivering meaningful safari experiences to all.
+Our camps range from the authentic tented migration camps (Olakira and Ubuntu Camp) to our exclusive Namiri Plains Retreats and Sayari Retreats, catering to various budget options whilst delivering meaningful safari experiences to all.

 Effects of safari seasons on costs